 Of course: it’s a different story if you’re a pro user who has used other email marketing tools before and comes to your tool with a large email list.

 That’s why segmentation matters so much -even for secondary onboarding.
 You need to bear in mind not only your user’s journey ahead – but also their history and past experience.

 One thing that is universal though is that the more proficient and confident in using your product your users are, the happier they are to explore your product on your own.

 So while you can still continue with the UI patterns you used in new user onboarding – and create a checklist that will help them adopt the secondary features – some users may find it distracting and patronizing.

-Hence – you can point out to the more subtle features with hotspots and native tooltips – pulsating spots triggering an experience or a tooltip that show only when your user hovers over it:
+Hence – you can point out the more subtle features with hotspots and native tooltips – pulsating spots triggering an experience or a tooltip that shows only when your user hovers over it:

 A native tooltip:

 Take a social media scheduler used to schedule posts to Facebook, LinkedIn, and Twitter.

 The tool has also some more advanced features you may want to use too: for example Social Tips Calendar and Post Ideas: